martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

     describes the number of certificates provided.

-A `CERTIFICATE` frame with a `Cert-Count` of zero indicates a refusal of a `CERTIFICATE_REQUEST` -- the sender either does not have or does not wish to provide a matching certificate.
+A `CERTIFICATE` frame with a `Cert-Count` of zero indicates a refusal of the corresponding `CERTIFICATE_REQUEST` -- the sender either does not have or does not wish to provide a matching certificate.
 Servers SHOULD process all corresponding requests as unauthenticated, likely returning an authentication-related error at the HTTP level (e.g. 403).

-If the `CERTIFICATE` frame is sent without being requested, the `SOLICITED` flag MUST NOT be set.
-When the `CERTIFICATE` frame is sent in response to a `CERTIFICATE_REQUEST` frame, the `SOLICITED` flag MUST be set, and the `Request-ID` field MUST contain the same value as the corresponding `CERTIFICATE_REQUEST` frame.
-In this case, the provided certificate chain MUST conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the client's ability.
+The `Cert-ID` field MUST contain the same value as the corresponding `CERTIFICATE_REQUEST` frame, and the provided certificate chain MUST conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the client's ability.
 Specifically:

   - If the `CERTIFICATE_REQUEST` contained a non-empty `Certificate-Authorities` element, one of the certificates in the chain SHOULD be signed by one of the